michaeljsteel/NumBAT/docs/source/josab.rst

 Dr Christian  Wolff and colleagues  have used |NUMBAT| throughout their 2021 SBS tutorial paper `Brillouin scattering—theory and experiment: tutorial <http://dx.doi.org/10.1364/JOSAB.416747>`_ published in J. Opt.
 Soc.
 Am.
 B.
 This set of examples works through their discussions of backward SBS, forward Brillouin scattering, and intermodal forward Brillouin scattering.

+As the calculations in this paper used |NUMBAT| with essentially the same code in these tutorials, we do not bother to include the original figures.